dmbarbour/glas/docs/GlasObject.md

 ## Status

-The core of Glas Object is feature-complete, but it hasn't been performance-tested yet and design of escapes still needs a lot of work.
+The core of Glas Object is feature-complete, but it hasn't been performance-tested yet and standardization of escapes still needs a lot of work.

 ## Overview